RanvierMUD/ranviermud/docs/extending/classes.md

   return {
     // Friendly name of the skill, shown to the player on the skill list command.
     name: 'Lunge',

     // The type defines which of the ability managers you can find it in.
     // Either in state.SkillManager or state.SpellManager, respectively.
     type: SkillType.SKILL,

+    /*
-    // If requiresTarget is true, the skill usage will fail if the player doesn't specify a target,
-    // unless you also add the `targetSelf: true` option, in which case if the player
-    // doesn't specify a target it will target themselves (for example, a healing spell).
+    If requiresTarget is true, the skill usage will fail if the player doesn't specify a target, unless you also add the `targetSelf: true` option, in which case if the player doesn't specify a target it will target themselves (for example, a healing spell).
+    */
     requiresTarget: true,

     // If initiatesCombat is true, using the skill against a target will make the player
     // enter combat against them.
     initiatesCombat: true,

+    /*
-    // The resource config defines the resource cost of the skill on use and is optional.
+    The resource config defines the resource cost of the skill on use and is optional.
+Ranvier also supports multiple resource costs by defining an array with each entry in the array following the format of the single resource cost below.
+    */
     resource: {
       // attribute to deduct the cost from
       attribute: 'energy',